 At some point Apple is going to give the non-Air, non-mini, non-Pro iPad some attention to bring it up to date, and this article is all about discussing and predicting how that update will go.
-We look at the likely release date of the next iPad, and predict the design changes, new features, specs and price we should expect.
+Following a lack of iPad hardware news at WWDC, we look at the likely release date of the next iPad, and predict the design changes, new features, specs and price we should expect.

 The last iPad 9.7in was released in March 2018, and is therefore overdue for an update.
-It's already been more than a year, so the next available press event (WWDC starting on 3 June 2019) should be pencilled in for an announcement, right?
+It's already been more than a year, so the next available press event (the iPhone launch in September 2019) should be pencilled in for an announcement, right?

 Not so fast.
 All this simply raises another question: did the iPad Air update in March 2019 - exactly when we expected a new iPad 9.7in - 'count' as that update?